Chloride

 In Wisconsin, we rely on salt to keep our roads, driveways and sidewalks safe in the winter and to soften the water in our homes on a daily basis.
 But our heavy salt use comes with a cost: excess chloride in our waters.

-The Nine Springs Wastewater Treatment plant receives 220,000 pounds of salt per day; this is equal to three semi-trailers or 5,500 40-pound bags of water softener salt daily!
+The District’s Nine Springs Wastewater Treatment Plant receives 220,000 pounds of salt per day; this is equal to three semi-trailers or 5,500 40-pound bags of water softener salt daily!
 Unfortunately, the treatment plant isn’t designed to remove dissolved salt from water.
 So chloride, a component of salt, passes through the treatment plant into the freshwater streams we discharge to.

 In addition to water softener salt, overuse of road and sidewalk salt can ultimately infiltrate into our lakes, streams and groundwater and make them salty.
 At high enough levels, excess chloride from salt can threaten freshwater plants and animals, which can’t tolerate salt water.